Skip to main content Skip to footer

 Key capabilities include:

-• Customizable stages: Align with customer journey steps
+• Customizable stages: align pipeline steps with the customer journey.

-• Color-coded indicators: Track progress at a glance
+• Color-coded indicators: track deal status at a glance.

 Automate territory and quota management

-Automation reduces administrative burden while improving accuracy.
-Territory assignment tracking shows which accounts belong where.
+Automation reduces administrative work while improving accuracy and accountability.
+Clear assignment logic shows exactly who owns which accounts and targets.

 Management features include: